keajs/kea-docs/docs/guide/standalone.md

 transitioning the scene.
 It's enough to prevent the "flash of loading" in most cases.

 Instead of directly calling `logic.mount()`, you just need to build the logic fist, even if it doesn't need any props.
-Also pass `false` as the second argument to `.build`:
+You must then pass `false` as the second argument to `.build`:

 ```javascript
 // Works in Kea 2.0+